frankstepanski/node-express-course/week3/readme.md

 >Because Express is unopinionated, it does not force you to do things in a certain way.
 If you see something that is diferent in how I set up my project, that's ok!

-We will create a **src** folder that holds the source code that directly relates to the running of the server.
+We create a **src** folder that will hold the source code that directly relates to the running of the server.
 The **app.js** file will hold configuration and **server.js** is where you will run your Express server.
+Again, you can name the files whatever you want, but these are commmon names.

 ![folder structure](images/folder-structure.png)